 Oyster Roast Side Dishes

 Some traditional oyster roast side dishes include Shrimp Boils and Fish Stew.
-If you have non-seafood eaters at your roast, some popular sides are Chili and Hot Dogs.
-These are just a few examples of side dishes, but anything you would like to serve will probably work.
+Some popular sides are Chili and Hot Dogs if you have non-seafood eaters at your roast.
+These are just a few side dishes, but anything you would like to serve will probably work.

 Coastal Caterers provided the information for this webpage.
 Coastal Caterers has gained expertise in how to steam oysters by hosting thousands of oyster roasts over the past 25 years.
 They are featured in regional and local publications for their oyster catering service.
 Customers trust them to host their events year after year.